chef-boneyard/sqitch/README.md

 end
 ```

-Please consult the documentation in `/resources/default.rb` for complete details on the LWRP.
+Please consult the documentation in `/resources/default.rb` for complete details on the resource.

 ## Attributes

-- `node['sqitch']['engine']` Controls which driver module is installed, as well as which one is used by the LWRP.
+- `node['sqitch']['engine']` Controls which driver module is installed, as well as which one is used by the resource.
 Defaults to `pg` for PostgreSQL.

 ## Recipes